-Preview: Republic of Ireland v USMNT
+Preview: Chile v USMNT

 The U.S. needs a win, and Republic of Ireland is without its biggest star.
 Still, the U.S. team has developed a habit of giving up late goals.
 What’s it gonna be?